epiloque/sharness/README.md

 The TEST_CMP variable defines the command used for the comparision; it defaults to “diff -u”.
 Only when the test script was started with —verbose, will the command’s output, the diff, be printed to the standard output.

-This is one of the prefix functions to be used inside expectSucess or expectFailure.
+This is one of the prefix functions to be used inside expectSuccess or expectFailure.

 -   $1 - Path to file with expected output.
 -   $2 - Path to file with actual output.

 Examples

-    expectSucess 'foo works' '
+    expectSuccess 'foo works' '
         echo expected >expected &&
         foo >actual &&
         compare expected actual